vishnusankaran/question-manager/accumulator/README.md

 # Data Accumulator

-Accumulate data from the wikidata and pass it to Redis.
+Accumulate data from redis and store it to cassandra.